 Medication, changes in daily activity and exercise may all play a role in improving your mobility and relieving your pain.
 Most low back pain problems, such as that caused by improper lifting, will disappear in a few days or weeks with care that doesn’t require surgery.

 Other pain, caused by the wear-and-tear of daily living that affects the vertebrae and disks in your back, may require surgery.
-You and your orthopaedic surgeon will discuss what is the best treatment for you.
+You and your orthopedic surgeon will discuss what is the best treatment for you.

 This booklet will help you understand how your spine works, the causes of some back and leg pain and the benefits and limitations of surgery to relieve pressure on nerves in your spine and/or to stabilize your spine.
 You’ll learn what is involved in making the decision for surgery, what to expect during and after surgery and how to avoid complications after surgery.